jresoort/kafkastreams-workshop/README.md

     return new StreamsConfig(props);
 }

-@Bean
-public StreamsBuilder streamBuilder() {
-    return new StreamsBuilder();
-}

 ```
-Make sure you give your Streams application a unique consumer group id.
-This can not be the same id as the Kafka Consumer from exercise 1!
+Make sure you give your Streams application a unique applicationId.
+This can not be the same id as the Kafka Consumer groupId from exercise 1!
 Add the following property to your application.properties
 ```
-application.stream.groupid=kafkastreams
+application.stream.applicationId=kafkastreams
 ```

 ### Building a Stream topology and running it in Spring Boot
-Create a class KafkaStreamsRunner that implements CommandLineRunner, and wire the StreamsConfig and StreamsBuilder
+Add a bean method to your KafkaStreamConfig class that accepts a StreamsBuilder and returns a KStream.
 ```
-@Component
+@Bean
-public class KafkaStreamsRunner implements CommandLineRunner {
+public KStream<String, SensorData> kStream(StreamsBuilder builder) {
 ```

-Override the run method and implement a Streams application that logs all incoming records on the "received-sensor-data" topic.
+Implement a Streams application that logs all incoming records on the "received-sensor-data" topic.

 Building blocks:
 * use StreamsBuilder.stream to construct a stream